pen-lang/pen/doc/src/guides/concurrency-and-parallelism.md

 ### Task parallelism

 You can use the `go` function to run different codes concurrently.
 For example, the following code runs the functions, `computeA` and `computeB` concurrently.
-Runtimes of applications might execute those functions even in parallel if runtimes of their system packages allow that,
+Runtime of applications might execute those functions even in parallel if runtimes of their system packages allow that,

 ```pen
 compute = \(x number, y number) number {